 Together, these components provide the only scientific, effective and humane approach to improve dog and cat welfare in the long term.

 Ways we help

 The specifics of what we do are tailored to a location’s unique situation.
 The broad outline of our approach, after an initial assessment of needs has been completed, may include:

 - Conducting outreach and establishing partnerships with municipalities, national authorities and local communities and animal welfare/protection organizations

 - Implementing monitoring and evaluation to establish baselines and assess impact

 - Initiating or expanding existing rabies eradication programs

-- Providing training for local veterinarians and dog-handling personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog catching
+- Providing training for local veterinarians and dog-handling personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog and cat catching and handling

 - Empowering communities to be more engaged in understanding and caring for the welfare needs of the dogs and cats in their neighborhoods